OpenRTX/openrtx.github.io/posts/openrtx-office-hours-20260213.md

     * Action: Ryan to setup a fork that shows this behavior and review with maintainers - Update: pr made 2026-02-13
 * *[K0RET] Development on OpenRTX is hard; how can we make contributors more successful?*
     * A couple of ideas based on past feedback: apply clang-format to the whole project despite its shortcomings, migration from meson to cmake, Integration of testing library (e.g. catch2), better linux platform drivers (e.g. pulseaudio support, writing baseband output to file), add static analysis (e.g. clang-tidy, cppcheck)
     * More documentation about the entire structure is needed; we have some AI generated docs that are good!
-Niccolo and Silvano are due to review the materials and consider integrating it to the dev site; also adding a dedicated page on the site about coding style, dev workflow hints (e.g. utilizing git `--fixup`)
+Niccolò and Silvano are due to review the materials and consider integrating it to the dev site; also adding a dedicated page on the site about coding style, dev workflow hints (e.g. utilizing git `--fixup`)
     * Action: Ryan to share where in Github to auto-enable running GH Actions on external PRs - Update: Done 2026-02-13
 * *[IU2KWO] Is the website still the best place for dev docs?*
     * Should we split to a wiki for dev docs?
 Static `docs` folder in the main repo?